 Her boss, an EMILY’s List supporter encouraged Apa to apply to EMILY’s List Campaign Corp in late 2003.
 The competitive program provides recent college grads with an intense weeklong campaign management training program before shipping them off to work on a campaign in the heat of the election.
 Apa was selected and traveled to Washington, DC in 2004.

 After training, Apa was sent to Philadelphia to work on a US Senate race.
 As the Deputy Scheduler, Apa’s desk was located the office that served as the “brain” of the large, professional operation, where the campaign manager and other decision makers on the race worked.
 Apa was also greatly influenced by the campaign’s political director who later helped her return to Philadelphia to pursue her management and fundraising career.
 Watching campaign strategy develop and learning logistics, planning, timeline management, and candidate management inspired Apa.
 She decided right then that she would be a campaign manager.

-Anastasia Apa served as a national Trainer for Democracy for America starting in 2008 and believes that training the next generation of fundraisers is critical.
+Anastasia Apa served as a national trainer for Democracy for America from 2008 - 2012 and believes that training the next generation of fundraisers is critical.
 She said, “Success for progressive campaigns and causes is directly tied to the money.
 It takes money to get a message out.
 Without the money, we are powerless, at the mercy of those with the opposite message and all the money.”

 Apa has a special passion for fundraising and has trained and built a strong coalition of professional fundraisers.
 She is currently working to develop a fundraising mobile application and several workbooks to help fundraisers at every level strengthen organization and planning skills, master the "common-sense" core principles and think beyond conventional fundraising methods.
 Learn more about the #RaiseMoneyApp.